Home

 2022-05-23 14:35:17

-(Stacker) - Delayed packages, naked grocery retailer shelves, and inflated prices have change into the norm for American shoppers over the previous two years.
-While the COVID-19 pandemic has been the catalyst, there are other challenges inflicting supply chain points, together with a lack of truck drivers to transport items from one place to a different.
-In late 2021, the American Trucking Associations reported that the driver shortage had risen to an all-time high of 80,000, partly because of the growing older population and shrinking wages.
+(Stacker) - Delayed packages, naked grocery store cabinets, and inflated costs have grow to be the norm for American consumers over the past two years.
+Whereas the COVID-19 pandemic has been the catalyst, there are other challenges inflicting supply chain issues, together with a scarcity of truck drivers to move items from one place to a different.
+In late 2021, the American Trucking Associations reported that the driving force shortage had risen to an all-time high of 80,000, partly as a result of aging population and shrinking wages.

-In response, the Biden administration vowed in December to get extra truck drivers on the road by boosting recruitment efforts and expediting the issuing of economic licenses.
-However, that won’t affect one other hurdle: disparate marijuana laws across the U.S. which might be contributing to a rise in violations.
+In response, the Biden administration vowed in December to get more truck drivers on the road by boosting recruitment efforts and expediting the issuing of commercial licenses.
+Nevertheless, that won’t impact one other hurdle: disparate marijuana laws throughout the U.S. which might be contributing to an increase in violations.
 In 2022, a rising variety of truckers are being taken off the job, which could soon worsen the already suffering provide chain.

-As extra states legalize leisure marijuana—four of which did so in the past year and three more are expected to by the tip of 2022—more truck drivers have tested constructive for the substance.
-As of April 1, 2022, 10,276 business automobile drivers have examined positive for marijuana use.
+As more states legalize recreational marijuana—4 of which did so up to now year and three extra are expected to by the end of 2022—extra truck drivers have examined positive for the substance.
+As of April 1, 2022, 10,276 commercial car drivers have tested constructive for marijuana use.
 By the identical time in 2021, there had been 7,750 violations.
-That’s a 32.6% improve 12 months over year.
+That’s a 32.6% improve yr over year.

-Truck drivers who travel cross-country face inconsistent state laws as 19 states have legalized leisure marijuana and 37 states allow it for medicinal functions.
-But even if a driver used marijuana or hemp-based products like CBD whereas off duty in a state the place those substances are legal, they could still be faced with a violation due to the Division of Transportation’s (DOT) zero-tolerance coverage at the federal degree.
+Truck drivers who travel cross-country face inconsistent state laws as 19 states have legalized recreational marijuana and 37 states allow it for medicinal purposes.
+However even when a driver used marijuana or hemp-based products like CBD whereas off responsibility in a state where these substances are authorized, they may nonetheless be faced with a violation due to the Department of Transportation’s (DOT) zero-tolerance policy on the federal level.

-“Whereas states might permit medical use of marijuana, federal laws and policy don't recognize any professional medical use of marijuana,” a DOT handbook for industrial car drivers reads.
-“Even when a state permits the usage of marijuana, DOT rules treat its use as the identical as using some other illicit drug.”
+“While states could allow medical use of marijuana, federal legal guidelines and policy don't acknowledge any reputable medical use of marijuana,” a DOT handbook for commercial vehicle drivers reads.
+“Even if a state permits using marijuana, DOT laws deal with its use as the same as the use of some other illicit drug.”

-Stacker looked at what’s causing thousands of truckers to be faraway from their jobs, and the looming domino effect of the continued supply chain disruptions.
+Stacker checked out what’s inflicting thousands of truckers to be faraway from their jobs, and the looming domino effect of the continued supply chain disruptions.

-Truck drivers are being examined extra and the consequences for drug-related violations have increased
+Truck drivers are being examined more and the results for drug-related violations have elevated

-Underneath rules set forth by the DOT, truck drivers are tested for drug use—together with marijuana—prior to starting a brand new job.
-They may also be tested at random, in addition to after accidents.
-In January 2020, the DOT’s Federal Motor Provider Safety Administration additionally upped the random drug testing fee from 25% of the average variety of driver positions to 50%.
-Truck drivers are primarily screened for drug use through urinalysis, however there are actually new saliva exams being proposed as effectively.
+Beneath laws set forth by the DOT, truck drivers are examined for drug use—including marijuana—prior to starting a new job.
+They may also be examined at random, as well as after accidents.
+In January 2020, the DOT’s Federal Motor Carrier Safety Administration also upped the random drug testing price from 25% of the common number of driver positions to 50%.
+Truck drivers are mainly screened for drug use via urinalysis, but there are now new saliva checks being proposed as properly.

-At worst, if a driver fails just one drug check, that can be grounds for termination beneath DOT regulations.
-At finest, they're briefly taken off the road and required to complete an analysis with a substance misuse professional who determines their rehabilitation process, which might sometimes take months.
+At worst, if a driver fails only one drug check, that can be grounds for termination below DOT laws.
+At greatest, they're briefly taken off the highway and required to complete an analysis with a substance misuse professional who determines their rehabilitation course of, which can sometimes take months.

-In recent years, extra states have legalized both recreational and medical marijuana, making it more broadly out there and used.
-Nonetheless, marijuana use is still prohibited for commercial truck drivers, state legal guidelines and medical prescriptions apart.
-In line with the FMCSA, “a driver may not use marijuana even if [it] is recommended by a licensed medical practitioner.”
-The DOT has maintained its zero-tolerance stance for marijuana use even as it’s grow to be legalized, saying, “Legalization of marijuana use by States and different jurisdictions additionally has not modified the appliance of U.S. Division of Transportation drug testing laws.”
+Lately, more states have legalized both leisure and medical marijuana, making it extra broadly out there and used.
+Nonetheless, marijuana use remains to be prohibited for industrial truck drivers, state legal guidelines and medical prescriptions aside.
+In keeping with the FMCSA, “a driver could not use marijuana even when [it] is advisable by a licensed medical practitioner.”
+The DOT has maintained its zero-tolerance stance for marijuana use even because it’s develop into legalized, saying, “Legalization of marijuana use by States and different jurisdictions also has not modified the applying of U.S. Division of Transportation drug testing regulations.”

-Shortages, manufacturing facility closures, and items ready to be unloaded at ports are simply among the present issues affecting the availability chain throughout America.
-Trucking transports 72% of products throughout the U.S., in line with a report from the White Home, however a growing variety of industrial drivers are sidelined for marijuana use.
+Shortages, manufacturing facility closures, and items ready to be unloaded at ports are just a few of the present points affecting the provision chain throughout America.
+Trucking transports 72% of merchandise throughout the U.S., in accordance with a report from the White House, however a rising variety of industrial drivers are sidelined for marijuana use.

-The return-to-duty process that industrial car drivers must endure once faced with a marijuana violation can hold them from returning to work at all.
-In keeping with the FMCSA’s month-to-month report, 89,650 business drivers are at present in prohibited status as of April 1, 2022, but 67,368 of them have not begun the RTD course of.
+The return-to-duty process that business vehicle drivers must endure once confronted with a marijuana violation can maintain them from returning to work at all.
+In accordance with the FMCSA’s month-to-month report, 89,650 business drivers are at the moment in prohibited status as of April 1, 2022, but 67,368 of them have not begun the RTD course of.

-If violations proceed on the current charge, the truck driver shortage will additional disrupt the provision chain, which implies higher prices not only for commodities however the price of residing at giant.
+If violations proceed at the present price, the truck driver shortage will further disrupt the supply chain, which means greater costs not only for commodities however the price of dwelling at massive.

 Quelle: www.kplctv.com